 |BNSF 2361.
 Image: Matt Flores|

 While I ultimately believe that such technical jargon has no place outside of perhaps technical communications between employees, I know quite well that I alone am not going to stop people from communicating in a non-inclusive way.
 So with that in mind, here are some definitions of trains and industry knowledge.
 If you know of something that's not in this list, please feel free to add it into the comments.
-Much like my abandoned railroad map, this list is going to start small and eventually expand slowly over time to become as inclusive as possible.
+Much like my abandoned railroad map, this list is going to start small and eventually expand slowly over time to become as large as possible.

 NOTE: This list is for North American jargon.
 The Wikipedia Article is a great resource as well.

 Air Brake - A railway air brake is a railway brake power braking system with compressed air as the operating medium.

 ALCO - The American Locomotive Company - most often used to refer to their switching locomotives.

 Amtrak - The National Railroad Passenger Corporation, founded in 1971.

 Autorack - A specialized railroad car for transporting cars and automobiles.

 Ballast - The crushed rock or gravel that forms the foundation of a railroad track.